Flowforming Process Benefits

 Benefit: Various Materials

-PMF has experience flowforming many difficult-to-form metals, which has enabled us to manufacture components for some of the world's leading aerospace, energy, military, filtration, and micro-electronic companies.
+PMF has experience flowforming many difficult-to-form metals, which has enabled us to manufacture components for some of the world's leading aerospace, energy, military, filtration, and micro-electronics companies.

 Materials we work with include: